 Each category has unique qualification criteria and caters to a specific group of professionals or workers.
 The employer, acting as a sponsor, files an immigrant petition with the U.S. Citizenship and Immigration Services (USCIS) on behalf of the foreign worker.
 The primary goal is to extend the employee’s stay in the U.S. from temporary to permanent, allowing them to lawfully reside and work in the country.

-5 Types of Employer Sponsored Green Card
+Types of Employer Sponsored Green Cards

 There are five primary preference categories of employment-based green cards.
 Let’s delve into each category to understand their unique attributes and requirements.